GUIDING FAMILIES AND THEIR CHILDREN IMPACTED BY DISABILITY INTO A GROWING RELATIONSHIP WITH JESUS

 As a courtesy to our volunteers, we ask that if your child is going to miss a program that you let us know.
 Our buddies are dedicated to serving your child and plan their day around your attendance.
 They often also have families of their own and would appreciate knowing if you will not be attending on a given day.
 You will be given the information of who you need to contact if you cannot attend.

-Once you have completed your Accommodation Assessment and interview with our staff, you will be sent a link each month to register your child.
+Once you have a completed Accommodation Assessment in file, have had your intake interview with our staff, and have been accepted into our programs, you will be sent a link prior to a scheduled respite to register your child.

-+ WILL THERE BE A NURSE ON SITE?
++ WHY IS THERE A NURSE AT RESPITE?

-Yes, a nurse is available to administer medications, assist in toileting if necessary, and care for any medical needs that might arise.
+A nurse is available to assist in toileting if necessary, and care for any medical needs that might arise and to administer medications that may needed while your child is with us.
 If your child requires medication, please bring the medication in a zip lock bag marked with the child’s full name.
 Medications MUST be in their original prescription packaging.

 + IS THERE A COST?